orbs-network/orbs-contract-sdk/README.md

   gamma-cli start
   ```
   You should get a message "gamma-server started and listening on port 8080".
-  > The gamma server, ORBS local blockchain, is running.
-You should see all the logs wriiten.
+  > You should see all the logs written. <ENTER>
-  > Hit `CTRL-C` to stop the server.
+  > In case you want to stop the server, hit `CTRL-C` to stop the server.

 ### Deploying a contract